Our rating: 4/5

 If you’re going to be primarily using your website as an e-store, then you should subscribe to either the Basic or the Advanced eCommerce plan.
 While these are the highest-priced plans, keep in mind that the Business plan, which is cheaper, also takes 3% of all payments made on your website.

-As such, if you’re selling a high volume of product (or high-priced goods), you’ll eventually hit a place where subscribing to one of the eCommerce plans will save you money.
+As such, if you’re selling a high volume of products (or high-priced goods), you’ll eventually hit a place where subscribing to one of the eCommerce plans will save you money.

 The Advanced eCommerce plan also offers specialized shipping options, though you can get the same results by using a shipping service like ShipStation.
 Ship station also partners with Squarespace through an extension in the website builder’s app store.